btonchev/workshop-eq/part1-air.md

 Observe the pressure curve.

+### Inverted

+Repeat the same cheek loading and compression without increasing effort.

+### Compare

+Does the air feel easier/harder to control?

 ### Key takeaway

 > The cheeks can act both as an air reservoir and as a mechanism for reducing air volume.